plan · walk · ask

 Use the guides when you want destination reading.
 Use the app when you need help deciding what to book, what to cut, where to eat, or what to do next.

-Browse PDF city guidesPDF guides are sold separately and do not include Trip Pass, Italy Year, Ask Us, Food Now, Plan B, Today, or live Companion help.
+Browse PDF city guidesPDF guides are sold separately and do not include Trip Pass, Italy Year, the Concierge, Today, or the other day-of tools.